COSC3020/tail-recursion-ZachRenz/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+In the non-tail-recursive one we are building out a tree of diferent calls where, before we hit the base case, creates two different branches of recursive calls.
+For example, if we wanted to find fib 4:

+                fib(4)
+                /   \
+         fib(2)      fib(3)
+          / \           / \
+    fib(1) fib(0)   fib(2) fib(1)
+                    / \
+                fib(1) fib(0)

+Non-tail-recursive fib has a complexity of $O(2^n)$.
+If we look at tail-recursive fib, it dynamically creates the number we need, in our case bottom up.
+Tail-recursive fib only recursively calls $n$ times, having a worst case complexity, or complexity in any case, of $\Theta(n)$.
+So tail-recusive fib is different than non-tail-recursive fib.